hasura/react-apollo-todo/react-apollo/tutorial/app/basic/fetch-private/CreateQuery.md

 The recommended method is to use the render prop method, where you will just pass your GraphQL query as prop and `<Query />` component will fetch the data automatically and will present it in the component's render prop function.

-But before that, let's define the graphql query to be used:
+Great!
+Now let's define the graphql query to be used:

-Open `src/Todo/TodoQueries.js` and add the following code:
+Open `src/components/Todo/TodoQueries.js` and add the following code:

 ```
 import gql from "graphql-tag";